 Scientific studies confirm that the benefits of real cinnamon are numerous.
 This includes, but is not limited to: antimicrobial and antiparasitic activity, lowering of blood glucose, antioxidant and free-radical scavenging properties, inhibition of tau aggregation and filament formation (hallmarks of Alzheimer’s disease), anti-inflammatory activity, and wound healing properties.
 (20)

 Note: Just because cinnamon is labeled Ceylon does not necessarily mean it is organic.
 If I’m going to choose a spice to maximize my health, I want to make sure I’m getting the full benefit – and you should too.

-While it may require more work to obtain the real cinnamon, the benefits certainly outweigh the cons.
+While it may be harder to procure real cinnamon, the pros certainly outweigh the cons.
 Remember, if you need to find cinnamon in a store or online, make sure it is also organic – as the health benefits of organic, real cinnamon will be far, far greater than the non-organic variety.